-Learning from demonstrations is therefore a promising idea.
-Based on this idea, Interaction Primitive (IP) is a framework that has been recently proposed to alleviate the problem of programming a robot for physical collaboration and assistive tasks [1], [2].
-At the core, IPs are primitives that capture the correlation between the movements of two agents-usually a human and a robot.
+On the other hand, humans can usually adapt much better to new situations than robots can.
+Therefore, a promising idea is to provide robots with algorithms that allow them to learn from human demonstrations how to behave in new scenarios.
+Based on this idea, the concept of Interaction Primitive (IP) has been proposed to program a robot for physical collaboration and assistive tasks [1], [2].
+IPs are movement primitives that capture the correlation between the movements of two agents-usually a human and a robot.
 Then, by observing one of the agents, say the human, it is possible to infer the controls for the robot such that collaboration can be achieved.

 A main limitation of IPs is the assumption that the movements of the human and the movements of the robot assistant are linearly correlated.
 This assumption is reflected in the underlying Gaussian distribution that is used to model the demonstrations.
-While this assumption holds for tasks that cover a small region of the workspace (a high-five task in [1] or handover of objects in [2]), it limits the use of IPs in two aspects.
-First, as illustrated in Fig. 1, a task such as the assembly of a toolbox consists of several interaction patterns that differ significantly from each other and therefore can not be captured by a single Gaussian.
-Moreover, even within a single interaction pattern, the correlation between the two agents may be nonlinear, for example, if the movements of the human are measured in the Cartesian space, while the movements of the robot are measured in joint space.
+This assumption does not hold for tasks consisting of several interaction patterns, such as the box assembly task illustrated in Fig. 1.
+Besides, even within a single interaction pattern, the correlation between the two agents may be nonlinear, for example, if the movements of the human are measured in the Cartesian space, while the movements of the robot are measured in joint space.
+In this case, the correlation between the interacting agents can be only locally treated as linear.

 Fig. 1.
-Illustration of a task consisting of multiple interaction patterns, where each can be represented as an Interaction Primitive.
+Box assembly task consisting of three interaction patterns, where each can be represented as an Interaction Primitive.
 In this work, we want to learn multiple interaction patterns from an unlabeled data set of interaction trajectories.
+Blue lines: plate handover.
+Black lines: holding tool.
+Red lines: screw handover.

-Manually labeling each subtask (e.g. "plate handover", "screw handover", "holding screw driver") is a way to model interactions with multiple subtasks.
+Manually labeling each subtask (e.g. "plate handover", "screw handover", "holding screw driver") is a way to model interactions with multiple subtasks and alleviate the nonlinearity of the training data.
 Ideally, however, robots should be able to identify different subtasks by themselves.
 Moreover, it may not be clear to a human how to separate a number of demonstrated interactions in different, linearly correlated groups.
 Thus, a method to learn multiple interaction patterns from unlabeled demonstrations is necessary.

-The main contribution of this paper is the development of such a method.
-In particular, this work uses Gaussian Mixture Models (GMMs) to create a Mixture of Interaction
+This paper briefly presents the method originally proposed in [3], which uses Gaussian Mixture Models (GMMs) to create a Mixture of Interaction Probabilistic Movement Primitives.